yufeizhao/yufeizhao.github.io/pm/index.md

 [Handwritten notes](https://www.dropbox.com/sh/iq3mdyavclun6ls/AACuFcJA9hAz9cWHfYABktFca?dl=0) (updated live during lecture)

-[Student-produced notes from previous semester](/pm/sp19/pmnotes.pdf) --- _not_ the official notes of the this course.
+[Student-produced notes from previous semester](/pm/sp19/pmnotes.pdf) --- _not_ the official notes of this course.
 May contain inaccuracies, and may not perfectly align with the contents of the current version of the course (though will largely be similar).

 _Schedule tentative_